kizniche/Mycodo/mycodo-manual.md

 #### Hardware PWM Pins

 The exact frequency may be set when using a hardware PWM pin.
 The same PWM channel is available on multiple GPIO.
-The latest frequency and duty cycle setting will be used by all GPIO which share a PWM channel.
+The latest frequency and duty cycle setting will be used by all GPIO pins which share a PWM channel.

 BCM Pin | PWM Channel | Raspberry Pi Version
 ------- | ----------- | --------------------